Does hot QCD have a conformal manifold in the chiral limit?

 Finally, we should extend our analysis to real chemical potentials.
 Thermal QCD with real $\mu_B$ violates 3D reflection positivity (i.e.~unitarity) but remains ``real'' thanks to anti-unitary symmetries related to time reversal.
 The $SU(N_f)_{\theta_B}$ conformal manifold might analytically continue to a strip around $\theta_B\in\R$.
 If so, the chiral phase transition could be described by non-unitary real CFTs~\cite{Gorbenko:2018ncu,Gorbenko:2018dtm} for small real $\mu_B$, and become first-order for larger real $\mu_B$.
 Testing this requires further work.

-{\bf Acknowledgments.} We are very grateful to Thomas Dumitrescu, Amey Gaikwad, Evgenii Ievlev, David B. Kaplan, Joseph Kapusta, Zohar Komargodski, Jiaxin Qiao, Laurence Yaffe, and Yuan Xin for very helpful discussions.
+{\bf Acknowledgments.} We are very grateful to Thomas Dumitrescu, Amey Gaikwad, Evgenii Ievlev, Theodore Jacobson, David B. Kaplan, Joseph Kapusta, Zohar Komargodski, Owe Philipsen, Jiaxin Qiao, Srimoyee Sen, Laurence Yaffe, and Yuan Xin for very helpful discussions.
 OpenAI's Codex 5.4, Anthropic's Claude Opus 4.6, and Refine.ink were helpful in proofreading the manuscript.
-A.C. and S.C. are supported by Simons Foundation award number 994302, as part of the Simons Collaboration on Color Confinement and QCD Strings.
+A.C. and S.C. are supported by Simons Foundation award number 994302, as part of the Simons Collaboration on Confinement and QCD Strings.
 R.D.P. is supported by the U.S. Department of Energy under contract DE-SC0012704, and by the Alexander von Humboldt Foundation.